Is Risk-Sensitive Reinforcement Learning Properly Resolved?: Experiments

-\minisection{Environments.} In order to examine the ability to optimize risk-sensitive policy, we design two specified environments for discrete and continuous control, respectively.
-For discrete actions, we design a risky mini-grid task shown in Fig. 2a; for continuous control, we augment extra risky penalties upon the continuous Mountain-Car environment \citep{Moore90efficientmemory-based}, see \se{subsec:exp-results} for more details.
+\minisection{Environments.} In order to examine the ability to optimize risk-sensitive policy, we design two specified environments for discrete and continuous control respectively.
+For discrete control, we design a risky mini-grid \citep{gym_minigrid} task shown in Fig. 2a.
+The environment includes $4\times 4$ grids, in which the agent (red triangle) starts at the upper left corner of the grid and aims to reach the bottom right green grid to end the episode.
+At each timestep, the agent can only choose to move to the adjacent cell either to the right or below its current position.
+When the agent steps onto a blue or yellow grid for the first time within an episode, it will receive a stochastic reward as in \tb{tab:grid-reward}.

+To avoid the agent from exceeding the region bounded by yellow and blue grids, the outside orange grids will always give the agent a heavy penalty of $-100$.

+For continuous control, we augment the original reward of the continuous Mountain-Car environment \citep{Moore90efficientmemory-based} with an extra risky penalty term while entirely preserving the environment dynamics.
+The penalty is defined as

+where the risk coefficient $c\in[0,1]$ is a scaling factor that controls the degree of risk related to the scale of actions.
+At each timestep, we augment the original reward with the risky penalty $R_{\text{risky}}$.
+Generally, actions close to $0$ will result in higher expected accumulated rewards.
+However, to complete the task fast, the agent should choose larger actions that are close to 1, leading to more risky penalties.

-\minisection{Implementation, baselines, and metric.} For discrete action space, we implement TQL based on IQN~\cite{dabney2018iqn} to obtain the value distribution, and compare TQL with vanilla IQN and CVaR-DRL, a specific solution for learning a risk-sensitive policy towards better \texttt{CVaR}, proposed by~\cite{lim2022distributional}.
+\minisection{Implementation, baselines, and metric.} For discrete action space, we implement TQL based on IQN~\cite{dabney2018iqn} to obtain the value distribution, and compare TQL with vanilla IQN and CVaR-DRL, a specific solution for learning a risk-sensitive policy towards better \texttt{CVaR}, proposed by~\citep{lim2022distributional}.
 For continuous control problems, we combine TD3~\citep{fujimoto2018td3} with IQN~\citep{dabney2018iqn}, named IQTD3, by replacing the critics in TD3 with distributional critics.
 We further build TQL upon IQTD3 and take IQTD3 as the baseline algorithm.
-For comparison, each algorithm is optimized towards various risk-sensitive objectives that are represented by different risk measures, including \texttt{mean}, \texttt{CVaR}, \texttt{POW}, and \texttt{Wang}, whose detailed description is in Appendix \se{ap:exp-vs-distortion}; and the evaluation metrics are also those risk measures.
+For comparison, each algorithm is optimized towards various risk-sensitive objectives that are represented by different risk measures, including \texttt{mean}, \texttt{CVaR}, \texttt{POW}, and \texttt{Wang}, whose detailed description is in \ap{ap:exp-vs-distortion}; and the evaluation metrics are also those risk measures.